About the NHMF

 NHMF and HLF

-In 1994, the NHMF and its Trustees was appointed distributor of the heritage share of the National Lottery’s funds for Good Causes, which it now operates through the Heritage Lottery Fund (HLF).
+In 1994, the NHMF and its Trustees was appointed distributor of the heritage share of the National Lottery’s funds for Good Causes, which it now operates through the National Lottery Heritage Fund.

 The NHMF continues to act as the fund of last resort for some of our nation’s greatest treasures.